 - Once the drive is initialized, right-click it.

-- Select New Partition or New Simple Volume from the drop-down menu that appears.
+- Select New Partition or New Simple Volume from the drop-down menu.

 - A New Simple Volume Wizard opens.
 Click the button.

 - Specify the size of the partition you want to create, and click the button.

 - Select a drive letter for your new partition, and click the button.

-- Ensure the drive format is NTFS, change the volume's name (optional), and click the button.
+- Ensure the drive format is NTFS (NTFS file system), change the volume's name (optional), and click the button.

 Further information on partitions

 Partition or Volume Size - By default, the size is the maximum capacity in MB of the drive.
 If you want the drive to have multiple partitions, change the size to that which you desire.
-The remainder of the drive can be allocated later and, if you specify the maximum size, you can also shrink this size at a later time.
+The remainder of the drive can be allocated later and, if you specify the maximum size, you can also shrink this size later.

 Drive letter or Path - Each drive or partition in Windows can be assigned an available drive letter.
 Most Windows users prefer this setting.
-However, versions of Windows which support NTFS can also mount a drive to a folder on an existing drive.
-If you plan on using the drive to store only a specific type of file, such as pictures, music, or programs, this can be especially useful.
+However, versions of Windows that support NTFS can also mount a drive to a folder on an existing drive.
+If you plan on using the drive to store only a specific type of file, such as pictures, music, or programs, this is especially useful.